Alison PS Gowns

 The alterations, total fee and fitting dates will be written down for you to keep.

-On your final fitting you will be asked to settle your balance and sign a receipt to confirm that the work has been completed correctly.
+On your final fitting you will be asked to settle your balance.
 Although you own the dress, I will not release the gown to you until your account is paid in full.
 Therefore if you are paying via bank transfer, the funds must be visible in my account first.

 I do not list my prices online as there are far to many variations.
 But please feel free to email or call me with your requirements and I will do my best to give you an approximate price for the work needed.
 Please bear in mind the exact price may vary once I have seen the dress on you and confirmed the work to be done.